lavamitts/sainsburys-shopping/README.md

 - `python gen.py yymmdd no-qr`

-### Searches a shopping list for hyperlinks, generates a QR where a link is found
+### Searches a shopping list for hyperlinks, generates a QR code where a link is found

 - `python qr.py yymmdd`